ScintillatorSynth/scintillatorsynth.org/content/en/docs/Guides/VGens-Overview.md

 Scintillator offers a few different means to determine the position of the current fragment shader relative to the geometry being rendered, or the onscreen pixel dimensions.
-The Classes/TexPos VGen is in the Image Sampling section.
+The <a href="{{< ref "/docs/VGens/Intrinsics/VTexPos" >}}">VTexPos</a> VGen is in the Image Sampling section.

 <table>